LostBeard/BlazorServiceWorkerCultureTest/README.md

 # BlazorServiceWorkerCultureTest

-Demonstrates a Blazor WASM ServiceWorker with Push events, Notifications and ServiceWorker updates handling.
+Demonstrates a Blazor WASM ServiceWorker with Push events, Notifications and ServiceWorker update handling.